woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

 ```
 This will enable /metrics on port :9001 without authentication.
 This port is not externally exposed by default, use the instructions at [Prometheus](../40-advanced/90-prometheus.md) if you want to enable authenticated external access to metrics.

-You may also want to enable pod monitoring via:
+To enable Prometheus pod monitoring discovery, also set the following:

 ```
   prometheus: